Skip to main content

 This is where the server gets serious.
 You can backtest six different strategies on any supported symbol and get institutional-grade metrics back.

-The six strategies available:
+The six strategies:

 1. RSI — Mean reversion based on oversold/overbought RSI levels